UEABIO/physalia-R-course/docs/04-functional-programming.md

 #' This function takes a p-value and to a specified number of digits reports as text.
 #'
 #' @param p numeric value of p
-#' @param digits numeric value of sig digits
+#' @param digits integer value of significant digits
-#' @return reported text
+#' @return reported p-values as character strings
 #' @export
 #' @examples
 #' report_p(0.001, 3)